varsha2000/repo2/edit.md

-We should be always happy and think positively.
+We should be always happy and think positive

-yes